mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Set the title ``gui`` to "Create a Map".
 #.
 We want to limit the input files to .csv only.
 This list will be used in the
    method in the next line.
 Notice, you can filter multiple types.
 #.
-Add an **ttOpen** dialog widget, with a 40 character wide **ttEntry** widget,
+Add an **ttOpen** dialog widget.
+This is a combination of a 40 character wide
-   filtering only CSV files.
+   ttk Entry widget, a 'Browse' ttk Button, and a ttk LabelFrame.
+If the user clicks on the 'Browse' button, they will see a directory limited to CSV files.
 #.
 We want to limit our output to .png only.
 #.
-Add a **ttSaveAs** dialog widget, with a 40 character wide **ttEntry** widget,
+Add a **ttSaveAs** dialog widget.
+This is a combination of a 40 character wide
-   filtering only PNG files.
+   ttk Entry widget, a 'Browse' ttk Button, and a ttk LabelFrame.
+If the user clicks on the 'Browse' button, they will see a directory limited to PNG files.
 If the file already exists, an overwrite confirmation dialog will pop up.
 #.
 Add an **ttEntry** widget that is 40 characters wide to collect the map title.
 #.
 Add a **ttText** widget, with a width of 40 characters, a height of 5 lines, which
    will be used for all status messages.
 #.
 Add a **ttButtonbox** with the default 'Ok' and 'Cancel' buttons.
 #.
-Plot the input widget in the first row (row 0), vertically separating widgets by
+Plot the 'input' widget in the first row (row 0), vertically separating widgets by
    10 pixels.
 #.
-Plot the output widget in the second row, vertically separating widgets by 10
+Plot the 'output' widget in the second row, vertically separating widgets by 10
    pixels.
 Notice this will cause a 20 pixel separation between the input and output widgets.
 #.
-Plot the title widget in the third row, vertically separating widgets by
+Plot the 'title' widget in the third row, vertically separating widgets by
    10 pixels.
 #.
-Plot the status widget in the fourth row, vertically separating widgets by 10
+Plot the 'status' widget in the fourth row, vertically separating widgets by 10
    pixels.
 #.
-Plot the command widget in the fifth row, vertically separating widgets by 20
+Plot the 'commands' widget in the fifth row, vertically separating widgets by 20
    pixels.
 This will be 30 pixels from the status widget.
 #.
 Enter the event processing loop and exit when the user clicks on a button.
 #.
 If the user clicked on the OK button do the following: